 Looped DVD, with original footage from Bruce Brown’s Endless Summer, produced by Brendon Bussy

-This work was shown in its initial form, produced with Greg Streak in 2003 and in 2008 after Brendon Bussy re-produced it for me
+This work was shown in its initial form, produced with artist and friend Greg Streak in 2003 for my show ‘Cloud’ and again in 2008 for my mini retrospective ‘Aggregate’ after Brendon Bussy (musician, artist and friend) re-produced it for me.
+This was the first time it was projected.